Nmclendon/AWSclientVPN/README.md

 **.yaml file**

-Please see the yaml directory for the configuration file.
+- Please see the yaml directory for the configuration file, and information on the modifications you will need to make to it.

 ### Step 2: Create Simple AD Service